Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

         - Service items channel POS Store "Name of the new store"
         - Set for POS store "Name of new store"
         - Offer option set for POS store "Name of the new store"

     - *PIM* module
         Your customer-specific PIM attribute sets have been created for the new store with a destination attribute set *Set for POS store "Name of the new store"*

     - *Omni-Channel* module
         The following attribute sets have been created:
-        - A connection *POS store "Name of new store"*
+        - A connection *Venduo POS store "Name of new store"*
         - A variant set *Set for POS for "Name of the new store"*
         - A variant set *Offer option set for POS store "Name of the new store"*

 ## Configure the store details